Kilroot Power Station

 Kilroot power station is a fossil fuel power plant on the north shore of Belfast Lough at Kilroot near Carrickfergus in County Antrim, Northern Ireland.
 The plant currently has a 141 megawatt (MW) capacity from four standby gas turbines and a 10 MW battery energy storage capacity from the Kilroot Advancion Energy Storage Array.

-When coal power generation stopped in September 2023, it was the only remaining coal-fired power station operating in Northern Ireland, and it had a 560 megawatt (MW) capacity from dual coal and oil fuelled generators.
+When coal power generation stopped in September 2023, it was the second last coal-fired power station operating in Northern Ireland, (the one at the dupont site in Maydown Londonderry being the last, in whole of UK),and it had a 560 megawatt (MW) capacity from dual coal and oil fuelled generators.
 The station once produced a third of the country's electricity, and was also one of County Antrim's top 100 employers in 2010 (or before).

 In 1992, the station was purchased by AES Corporation, as part of the privatisation of the state-owned Northern Ireland Electricity.
 In 2019 it was sold to a subsidiary of Energetický a průmyslový holding.